amake/orgro/README.md

 # Why?

-I started taking notes in org-mode at work, then found myself wanting to view them on my tablet in meetings.
+I started taking notes in Org Mode at work, then found myself wanting to view them on my tablet in meetings.
 By default on iOS you can't open an `.org` file at all, as the OS doesn't even know that it's plain text.

-Other mobile org-mode apps are focused on very different things like to-dos or task management; Orgro is instead first and foremost a *viewer*, letting you see and search the contents of your org files.
+Other mobile Org Mode apps are focused on very different things like to-dos or task management; Orgro is instead first and foremost a *viewer*, letting you see and search the contents of your org files.